• About

 Can I use different flours in this recipe?

-Yes, you can use whole wheat flour or other types of flour, but bread flour is recommended for the best texture.
+Yes, you can use whole wheat flour or other types of flour like cake flour, or bread flour, but all-purpose flour is recommended for the best texture.

 How can I use sourdough lady fingers?